ryan-snyder/dnd-online/api/README.md

 Update user

 Get user

+**Character Creation**

+1. Call an update on the user with the character info and from the user.class call character.create and then link the id to the user

+^ this way, we can more easily link the character id to the user

 ## Party service
 Create party - create a party for the current user.
 Pass in name and generate link using shortid.
 Link will be added to the database